 Time plays an important role in goal setting and achievement.
 Goals, unlike dreams, have deadlines.
-This means deciding on realistic, yet ambitious timelines are part of successful goal setting.
+This means deciding on realistic yet ambitious timelines is part of successful goal setting and execution.
+This is especially true for objectives and key results (OKRs).

 What is an OKR cycle?

 In the context of objectives and key results (OKRs), the concept of time is represented through the OKR cycle — the period in which OKRs are set, communicated, executed, monitored, and optimized.
 The OKR cycle may also be referred to as the OKR timeline or OKR cadence, and the terms are often used interchangeably.
-We will dive into an example OKR cycle in more depth later, but at a high level it looks like this:
+We will dive into an example OKR cycle in more depth later, but at a high level, the OKR cycle looks like this:

 - Pre-quarter: Preparing the OKR rollout